CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/GroupAssignmentOutline.md

 #### Outline

-On *Tuesday, May 30*: Decide with your group a general direction for your "prototype."
+On *Tuesday, May 30*: Decide with your group on a general direction for the "prototype."
-Between Tuesday and Wednesday research examples/predecents that can help guide your group's work on the prototype.
+Between Tuesday and Wednesday research examples/precedents that can help guide your group's work on the prototype.

 On both *Wednesday* and *Thursday* you will have 1 hour to work with your group and the course instructors to develop your prototype.